Oppzippy/huokan-discord-bot-docs/huokanbot/modules/recruitment.md

 ## Usage

-`!invitelink`
-Available to everyone.
-Creates an invite link to the server's invite channel (or the current channel if not specified) that will be tracked by the bot.

 `!inviteleaderboard [--size 1-50] [--dynamic] [--startDate datetime] [--endDate datetime] [--cycle days]` Available anyone with Manage Server permission plus Moderators.
 - `--size`: Number of recruiters to show on the leaderboard.